prismspecs/art-tech/week03/readme.md

 ### Homework

 + Project 1 v1 (due Thursday)
-+ Re-create 2 Sol Lewitt Line Drawings using Processing and post to Slack Channel
++ Re-create 2 Sol Lewitt Line Drawings using Processing and post to Slack Channel (by next week)